 I mentioned doing this in the section where I talked about crypto, but parasites are no joke and can be a threat to different animals, so it’s worth restating so that you know how serious it actually is.

+The last possible reason why your leopard gecko may have died is dehydration.
 There are some classic symptoms that show when it comes to dehydration in leopard geckos, but for someone who doesn’t know much about them, it may be mistaken for just being normal behavior.
 Here are a few symptoms found at this source that you can expect to see when dealing with dehydration in geckos: